rayference/dessinemoi/docs/index.rst

 Motivation
 ----------

-*To do*
+*Dessine-moi* is a simple Python implement of the factory pattern.
+It was born from the need to create dynamically object trees from nested dictionaries (*e.g.* a JSON document).

 Features
 --------

-- Create factory objects.
-- Register arbitrary types to your factory, possibly with aliases, with a simple decorator syntax.
-- Create objects using your factory, possibly applying type filters.
+- Create a ``Factory`` object and register types to it.
+- Use dictionaries to create objects from the factory.
-- Write custom converters to turn values into objects of a registered type.
+- Create ``attrs``-compatible converters to automatically convert dictionaries to instances of registered types.
+- Customise factories to your needs.

 Getting started
 ---------------

+*Dessine-moi* requires Python 3.7+ and depends on ``attrs``.
+It is tested with Pytest.

 Install from PyPI in your virtual environment: